John Earman

 John Earman (born 1942) is an American philosopher of physics.
 He is an emeritus professor in the History and Philosophy of Science department at the University of Pittsburgh.
 He has also taught at the University of California, Los Angeles, Rockefeller University, and the University of Minnesota, and was president of the Philosophy of Science Association.

 Life and career

 John Earman was born in Washington, D.C. in 1942.
 Earman received his PhD at Princeton University in 1968 with a dissertation on temporal asymmetry (titled Some Aspects of Temporal Asymmetry) and it was directed by Carl Gustav Hempel and Paul Benacerraf.
 After holding professorships at UCLA, the Rockefeller University, and the University of Minnesota, he joined the faculty of the History and Philosophy of Science department of the University of Pittsburgh in 1985.
 He remained at Pittsburgh for the rest of his career.

-Earman is a former president of the Philosophy of Science Association and a fellow of the American Academy of Arts and Sciences, and of the American Association for the Advancement of Sciences.
+Earman is a former president of the Philosophy of Science Association (2001-2002) and a fellow of the American Academy of Arts and Sciences, and of the American Association for the Advancement of Science.
 He is a member of the Archive Board of the Phil-Sci Archive.